jsloan117/docker-openvpn-client/docs/supported-providers.md

+---
+hide:
+  - navigation
+  # - toc
+---

-## Internal Providers
+## Internal providers

+---

-These providers have had a script created for them to automatically download new configs, directly from the provider on container startup.
+These providers have had a script created for them to automatically download configs, directly from the provider on container startup.

 | Provider Name           | Config Value (`OPENVPN_PROVIDER`) |
 | :---------------------- | :-------------------------------- |